If America had a giant attic…

 - A hunky, chunky “rock star” from 1620

 - The original Star-Spangled Banner and some “bombs bursting” on silver

 - Edison’s first bulb, a bizarre toaster, and other electrical innovations

 - Lincoln’s last top hat and Mary Lincoln’s bird feet

 - Julia Child’s kitchen, apparently plagued by elves

 Plus, full-size locomotives, vintage cars, monstrous machines, and many more amazing artifacts.
 But you don’t have to be a historian to triumph—you just need good teamwork, sharp eyes, and comfortable shoes.

-Add to the team-building experience by opting for the Mixed Alliances Edition, in which teams take turns working with other teams.
+Since our first hunt at this museum in 2004, countless groups have boosted teamwork and morale on this hunt.
+Boost the team-building experience even more with the Mixed Alliances Edition, in which teams take turns working with other teams.
 You must collaborate and cooperate to win.

 Young hunters can get in on the fun as well, with a Kids Edition suitable for ages 7 and up.
 It’s perfect for an unusual school field trip that even the chaperones will love, a birthday party that guests will be talking about for days, or an exciting summer-camp outing that the kids will write home about.